johndel/Rails-Simple-CMS/README.md

 Email:    example@example.com<br />
 Password: testme

+### Production
+For production, be sure to write `rake assets:precompile` first or if you are deploying with capistrano, let `load "deploy/assets"` in the config/deploy.rb .

 # Some basic info about using it
 *(Pretty boring, just mess around with the project!
 Only for geeks who read the manual first...)*
 ### Pages